 But that’s not all...

 A team at Britain’s Public Health Service (PHLS) called for a review of the mass chickenpox vaccination policy in the United States as well as other nations implementing mass vaccination.
-Although chickenpox can be harmful for those with weakened immune systems, the PHLS found that lack of exposure to the virus can make seniors (the elderly) more likely to get shingles, whose complications can prove fatal.
+Although chickenpox is often harmful for those with weakened immune systems, the PHLS found that lack of exposure to the virus can make seniors (the elderly) more likely to get shingles, whose complications can prove fatal.

 The varicella zoster virus has threatened the natural “herd” immunity obtained from exposure and both children and adults are becoming less protected against chickenpox and shingles.
 This has activated a shingles epidemic to occur, as indicated by the following facts.